FTSE 100 Spread Betting UK

 Sponsored ad.
 Your capital is at risk.

 If you want to start spread betting the FTSE 100 from the comfort of your home but need a little guidance – follow the step-by-step walkthrough outlined below.

-Now that you have a funded spread betting account at Capital.com – you can start trading the FTSE 100.
-To go straight to the trading arena – enter ‘FTSE 100’ into the search box at the top of the screen and click on ‘UK 100’.
+Now that you have a funded spread betting account – you can start trading the FTSE 100.
+To go straight to the trading arena – enter ‘FTSE 100’ into the search box of your platform.

-Finally, confirm the order to place your FTSE 100 spread betting trade – commission-free!
+Finally, confirm the order to place your FTSE 100 spread betting trade.

 What is FTSE spread betting?